remz1337/ProxmoxVE/README.md

   <i style="font-size: smaller;"><b>Proxmox</b>® is a registered trademark of <a href="https://www.proxmox.com/en/about/company">Proxmox Server Solutions GmbH</a>.</i>
 </p>

-Proxmox® is a registered trademark of [Proxmox Server Solutions GmbH](https://www.proxmox.com/en/about/company).

 ---

 # Disclaimer - remz1337's fork